Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: Introduction

 The research community has invested considerable effort into both practical mitigations and theoretical understanding of oversmoothing~\citep{rusch2023survey}.
 Practical solutions include residual connections~\citep{li2019deepgcns} and normalization techniques~\citep{zhao2020pairnorm}, while theoretical analyses have drawn on spectral theory~\citep{oono2020graph} and, more recently, dynamical systems perspectives such as contractive mappings~\citep{arroyo2025vanishinggradientsoversmoothingoversquashing} and ergodic theory~\cite{SGOS-10.1145}.
 However, existing theoretical investigations place little emphasis on the role of activation functions, and when they do, the analysis is typically restricted to standard choices such as ReLU.
 A separate line of work has focused on continuous-time formulations~\citep{chamberlain2021grand,behmanesh2023tide}, viewing GNN updates as discretizations of underlying differential equations and drawing on reaction--diffusion models from physics~\citep{pmlr-v202-choi23a}.

-In this work, we step back from continuous-time variants and study classical discrete message-passing architectures.
+In this work~\footnote{The code used for this paper can be found here: https://github.com/maysambehmanesh/relu-bifurcation}, we step back from continuous-time variants and study classical discrete message-passing architectures.
 We investigate oversmoothing through the lens of bifurcation theory, revealing a previously unappreciated connection to the choice of activation function coupled with the role of the weight initialization during training.
+Motivated by our analytical derivations, we propose a simple fix: substituting the common ReLU activation with a class of activations our theory identifies, odd functions with a stabilizing cubic term, such as the non-monotonic Sine.
+This substitution alone, with our derived bifurcation-aware initialization scheme, provably prevents collapse to the trivial fixed point, destabilizing the homogeneous state and stabilizing informative, non-homogeneous fixed points.
+A second, independent lever, polynomial spectral filtering, then selects which topological mode this prior aligns with, yielding competitive performance against state-of-the-art GNN architectures.

 Our contributions are as follows: \begin{itemize} \item \textbf{Bifurcation analysis of activation functions.} We establish that oversmoothing can be overcome by suitable classes of activation functions (Theorem~\ref{thm:pitchfork_general}).
 We show that the choice of activation instantiates a particular dynamical system and characterize function classes that promote bifurcating behavior (pitchfork or transcritical).
 We rigorously prove that these activations destabilize the homogeneous fixed point and derive non-trivial, testable scaling laws for the amplitude of emergent patterns.